 If you are planning to buy a solar energy system for your property in Florida, you can get an exemption from sales tax thanks to the Solar and CHP Sales Tax Exemption administered by the Florida Department of Revenue.
 Active since July 1, 1997, this exemption was initially set to expire on July 1, 2002.
 After an extension of three years, it was later made permanent in May 2005.

 Florida’s sales tax exemption lets property owners enjoy a saving of 6 percent on the purchase of a new solar energy system.
-To give you an idea, let’s say that you buy a system worth $15,000 in 2021.
+To give you an idea, let’s say that you buy a system worth $15,000.
 By using this exemption, you can reduce the total cost by $900 and maximize your savings on the upfront cost of solar panels.

 The eligible equipment and hardware for the exemption include solar photovoltaic (PV) systems, solar water heating, solar space heat, and solar pool heating.
 Here, a “solar energy system” refers to any required equipment and hardware used for collecting, storing, converting, transferring and other uses of solar power that would otherwise require the use of conventional energy sources like manufactured gas or electricity and petroleum products.